jappeace/jappeaceApplication/content/newtypes.md

 This change is a lot better if you consider that there is no more logic being repeated here.
+Which means there are no more logic bugs in the repetition.
 The boilerplate is now in it's purest form: Dumb repetition.
 By itself I wouldn't consider the current state to be that bad anymore.
 However, these are still orphans,